Warbo/nix-eval/README.md

 piped into `runhaskell`.
 If any flags are specified, they are appended as arguments to the `runhaskell` command.

-The `runhaskell` process itself is invoked via the `nix-shell` command, using Nix's standard `haskellPackages.ghcWithPackages` function to ensure that all of the given packages are available.
-This means package names must correspond to the names used by Nix (which are usually the same as Hackage); it also means you can supply your own private packages using Nix overrides.
+The `runhaskell` process itself is invoked via the `nix-shell` command, which provides all of the required packages via the `ghcWithPackages` mechanism of nixpkgs.
+Packages are taken from nixpkgs's `haskellPackages` set by default, which can be overridden by setting the `NIX_EVAL_HASKELL_PKGS` environment variable to the path of a Nix file.
+Note that the package names used in your Haskell code should correspond to the keys in this package set, which might differ from those used on Hackage.

 If the process exits successfully, its stdout will be returned wrapped in `Just`; otherwise `Nothing` is returned.
 If you wish to alter the `main`